ygt-mikekchar/agnostic/README.md

 colour xterm (cterm) only theme.
 Users can set up their colours in their terminal settings.
 The rules for setting up the colours are as follows.

+## Screenshots

+If you look in the screenshots directory you can see the use of agnostic with various palettes.

+   * agnostic-ss.jpg: Agnostic's light theme
+   * agnostic-dark-ss.jpg: Agnostic's dark theme
+   * ITerm.jpg: Default colours on Mac ITerm2 (and Linux console)
+   * solarized-ss.jpg: Solarized dark colours
+   * tango.jpg: Gnome-terminal tango colours

 ## Background and Foreground Colours
    * 0 :  Normal Background Colour